brinwiththevlin/bootbot/README.md

 # bootbot
-BookBot is my first project!
+book bot is the first project in the boot.dev curriculum:q